Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Sample image (12MB JPG).

-Even though Leica has been selling 21mm lenses for its cameras since the 1950s, this current 1997 design is the first Leica 21mm lens actually made by Leica in Germany.
+Even though LEICA has been selling 21mm lenses for its cameras since the 1950s, this current 1997 design is the first LEICA 21mm lens actually made by LEICA in Germany.

 There is also a much heavier chrome version, which supposedly weighs 415g instead of the 300g (specified) of this normal black version.